sfuchs42/todo/README.md

 # README

-This is a simple single page app with a todo list that can be toggled when a task is finished.
+This is a single page app with a todo list that can be toggled when a task is finished.

 New tasks can be added and toggled on/off.